rinawasabi/advanced-web-dev/Final_Project/Project_phase_1.md

 **Trigger:** User opens the homepage or clicks the "Home" menu on other pages

 **Process:**
-- The system sends a `GET /api/recipes` request to the backend.
+- The system sends a `GET /api/recipes` request to the backend
-- All available recipes are retrieved from the database.
+- All available recipes are retrieved from the database
-- The recipes are displayed as a card view.
+- The recipes are displayed as a card view
-- The user can scroll through the recipes and click on one and view more details.
+- The user can scroll through the recipes and click on one and view more details

 **Outcome:** The user sees all existing recipes and can choose one to explore further.